This article offers advice on diagnosing and fixing problems with high CPU loads, or 100% CPU spikes in your WordPress blog/site.

 Enable Ecenica CDN

 Ecenica CDN (Content Delivery Network) powered by CloudFlare® can improve the performance and security of your WordPress website by automatically caching your websites static files across a global network of custom-built, super-modern data centres.
-If your site is hosted our cPanel Hosting service or Managed VPS services with cPanel your can enable Ecenica CDN through your cPanel control panel.
-If you’re hosted on Windows, please open a new support ticket and we’ll setup Ecenica CDN on your site for you.
+If your site is hosted on our web Hosting or Managed Cloud services with cPanel your can enable Ecenica CDN through your cPanel control panel.

 Avoid plugins that cause high-CPU load